prince consort of Queen Victoria of England (1819-1861)

 Only at nightfall, aether...

-any of several tart red or black berries used primarily for jellies and jams
+a small red or black berry used in jellies and jams

 Tereu